 8 Jonas Ridge Snow Tubing ParkJonas RidgeSee on map

-Take your tube to the top of the hill and hold on for an exhilarating ride down one of the six lanes at Jonas Ridge Snow Tubing Park.
+Take your tube to the top of the hill and hold on for an exhilarating 400-foot ride down one of the five lanes at Jonas Ridge Snow Tubing Park.
 After tubing, warm up inside by the fireplace or watch from an observation deck.
-The park also offers night tubing.

 9 Moonshine Mountain Snow Tubing Park

-Scaly Mountain offers year-round tubing with snow in the winter and artificial turf in the summer.
+Highlands Outpost offers year-round tubing with snow in the winter and artificial turf in the summer.
 The resort offers a separate slope for young tubers and also has a skating rink.
-Sandwiches and snacks are available at Annie’s Café.

 11 Beech Mountain Sledding Hill

 11 Beech Mountain Sledding HillBeech MountainSee on map

 The town of Beech Mountain maintains a free sledding hill for children 12 and younger (parents can ride with smaller children), next to Town Hall.
 A combination of natural and man-made snow keeps the conditions right.
 Plastic sleds are required.